wojciech-graj/TermGL/README.md

 ### Documentation

-Certain settings can be changed at the top of [src/termgl.c](src/termgl.c) prior to compilation, e.g. memory allocation functions, clear screen command, compiler-specific commands.\
+Certain settings can be changed at the top of `termgl.c` prior to compilation, e.g. memory allocation functions, clear screen command, compiler-specific commands.\
-The header file [lib/termgl.h](lib/termgl.h) contains brief documentation for all functions and structs.\
+The header file `termgl.h` contains brief documentation for all functions and structs.\
 Compiler-specific functionality is used, therefore it is recommened to always compile using GCC.\
 The TermGLUtil extension contains functions for reading keyboard input, but requires either Windows or *NIX headers.